“Hear me, my chiefs; my heart is sick and sad;

 – Chief Joseph

-About 1,200 miles is the distance Chief Joseph and his tribe must trek to reach the Canadian border.
-Once there, life can resume as life had once been in the days before the U.S. government began forcibly relocating Chief Joseph’s Wallowa band of the Nez Perce to reservations.
+It’s summertime of 1877, and about 1,200 miles is the distance Chief Joseph and his tribe must trek to reach the Canadian border.
+Once there, life can resume as life had once been in the days before the U.S. government began forcibly relocating Chief Joseph’s Wallowa band of the Nez Perce Native American people to reservations.
 This latest relocation demand is an order to leave ancestral lands for a reservation in Idaho.

 After initially agreeing to comply, Chief Joseph discovers that some men in his tribe have killed a few settlers.
-Worried about a retaliation attack, Chief Joseph begins leading his tribe of about 700, including 200 or so warriors, toward Canada.
+With worries about a retaliation attack, Chief Joseph begins leading his tribe of about 700, including 200 or so warriors, toward Canada, where they will in a different jurisdiction and safe.

 In a famous speech delivered after his capture, Chief Joseph expresses his desire for peace and his sadness at losing his people’s way of life.
 “My heart is sick and sad.
 From where the sun now stands, I will fight no more forever,” he says.